Deaths of Arnold Archambeau and Ruby Bruguier: Discovery of bodies

-By early March 1993 the couple's whereabouts were still unknown, and police went to the media to publicize the story in hopes of finding Archambeau and/or Bruguier.
-"It's a very odd case", said Capt.
-Vincent Merrick of the federal Bureau of Indian Affairs Police (BIAP).
+By early March 1993, the couple's whereabouts were still unknown, and police went to the media to publicize the story in hopes of finding Archambeau and/or Bruguier.
+"It's a very odd case", said Captain Vincent Merrick of the federal Bureau of Indian Affairs Police (BIAP).
 He was especially struck by Bruguier's apparent abandonment of a child she was still breastfeeding, which had never happened in any other case he had investigated.
 Investigators had found no evidence of either having any serious interpersonal disputes with someone else, or any legal or financial difficulties.
 Merrick said he had requested the assistance of the state's Division of Criminal Investigation.
 The Archambeau and Bruguier families offered a thousand-dollar reward for any information that would lead to their discovery.

-Within a week, on the morning of March 10, a motorist reported seeing a body floating in meltwater in the depression between US 281 and the railbed about 75 ft from the accident site.
+Within a week, on the morning of March 10, a motorist reported seeing a body floating in meltwater in the depression between Route 281 and the railbed about 75 ft from the accident site.
 Deputies who responded to the scene found the body of a young woman, so decomposed that it was identifiable as Bruguier only by a tattoo.
-They decided to have the water pumped out to see if Archambeau's body was nearby, and found it on the ground 15 ft away the next morning, under what had been 4 feet (1.3 m) of water.
+They decided to have the water pumped out to see if Archambeau's body was nearby and found it on the ground 15 ft away the next morning, under what had been 4 feet (1.3 m) of water.
 It was less decomposed and easily identified as him.

 The disparity between the extent to which the bodies had decomposed, and their apparent absence in the three months preceding their discovery, were not the only facts that confounded investigators.
 Youngstrom told Unsolved Mysteries that a tuft of hair found on the roadside near the bodies was determined to have been Bruguier's, but it was in far better condition than it should have been if it had been there the entire time since the accident.
 Her body was wearing the clothes she had on at the time of the accident, but was missing shoes and glasses, he added.

 Archambeau was fully clothed, but police were unable to determine whether those clothes were the ones he was wearing on the morning of December 12.
 Neither his clothes nor his body were frozen to the ground, as they might have been if the body had been there over the winter.
 In his pocket a set of keys was found, one for a car and two appearing to be to a house; they did not match any vehicle or structure he was known to use or frequent.